Searching as a Couple

 However, more recently, Trish Higgins with her husband James Higgins and his brother Palmer at Chenmark, initially acquired a property maintenance business in Maine in 2015 and have made multiple acquisitions since then.
 Trish says ” We felt that owners would better relate to the ‘family’ aspect search as a better way to connect with them” like many self-funded searchers, she launched mid-career (See Blog Post: Searching Mid-Career).
 Both the Katz’s and Stevenson’s also embarked on their self-funded searches 6-years after B-School, both having just started a family.

-More recently, many have been supported by investors the traditionally funded-search model.
+More recently, many have been supported by investors from the traditionally funded-search model.
 Still, 85% did not start their search immediately after graduating, waiting an average of 4.8 years, with Sarah Rowell and Scott Mackenzie outliers at Ridgeway Growth Capital initiating their search 12-years after getting their MBA’s.

-More than half of these searchers met while getting their MBA degrees together, and all but one of the partners have an MBA from GSB, Ross, Kellogg, IESE, INSEAD and Ivey.
+More than half of these searchers met while getting their MBA degrees together, and all but one of the partners have an MBA from GSB, UCLA, Ross, Kellogg, IESE, INSEAD and Ivey.
 Their backgrounds range from consulting, operations, private equity, and investment banking to startups.
 Half searched outside of the USA (See Blog Post: Searching Internationally), one in Canada, another in Brazil and two in Europe.

 According to the Small Business Association (SBA), 35% of family-owned businesses in the USA are run by husband/wife teams.
 With the generational increase in focus on work-life balance and more women graduating with MBA’s, the increase in couples searching is inevitable.
 Overall, “Copreneurial” teams experience greater income gains and are more productive than solo entrepreneurs, as cited in Entrepreneurial Couples report by the Institute for Labor Study (IZA), by Peter Thompson, Emory University, et al. May 2014.
 But, it does not come without risk – placing all income/investment in one business, coupled with potential bias from sellers, brokers, investors, bankers, customers, vendors and even employees.
 Gender roles complicate things, as described by Nicole Torres in an HBR article “Should Couples Go into Business Together?” in July, 2014.